rampadc/zero-to-prod-in-go/docs/03-endpoint-testing.md

 ## Are we actually doing integration testing?

-Yes, our tests run, but technically, we're not doing integration testing.
+Our tests run, but technically, we're not doing integration testing.
 We're not hitting a live endpoint, i.e., seeing it from the perspective of an API caller.

 In the test, `ServeHTTP()` itself does not start a webserver.
-It's a mock HTTP endpoint.
+It's mocking an HTTP server.
 This method comes from the [`httptest` package](https://pkg.go.dev/net/http/httptest).

 Let's break it down line by line.